-Entering Commercial Real Estate Finance Focused on Small Balance Loans
+Growing Commercial Real Estate Finance Focused on Small Balance Loans

-We are entering the commercial real estate finance business by focusing on the production of small balance commercial loans (typically under \$10 million in UPB).
-We are investing in personnel, systems and marketing to build our commercial real estate finance platform, which we believe complements our existing businesses in residential mortgages.
-In addition to loan production, PLS is expected to provide special servicing for nonperforming and subperforming commercial loans which may be acquired by PMT for investment purposes.
+During 2015, we entered the commercial real estate finance business.
+We are focusing on the production of small balance multifamily loans (typically under \$10 million in UPB).
+We are investing in personnel, systems and marketing to build our multifamily real estate finance platform, which we believe complements our existing businesses in residential mortgages.